kvnandula04/jekyll-now/_posts/2020-05-10-how-to-make-time-for-what-matters.md

 Make Time is really a focusing system to figuire out what matters.
 It mainly provides tools to avoid distractions and build energy to your system.
 GTD however, is more of a system that you have to follow to enjoy its benefits.
 Make Time is not an organisational system.
 It's more of a tool. <br />

  - Don't get trapped in finding the perfect productivity system.

+Works expands to fill the time that we allocate to it.
+When you build and allocate a lot of time to one particular task, you can really get quality out of it.

+## Becoming a Morning Person <br />
+When you wake up early with a task that you know you want to do, it provides a motivation to power yourself to wake up early.